 Start Early For Early Flowers!

-To insure early flowers, start planting tuberous begonias indoors in any time from late February to mid-March.
-Mine are always started about March 15 at my home in Massachusetts.
+To ensure early flowers, start planting tuberous begonias indoors at any time from late February to mid-March.
+Mine always started about March 15 at my home in Massachusetts.

 To avoid confusion later on, it is best to keep colors separate (keep that special hybrid apart to show it off in a pot by itself).

-As the yellows develop more slowly, they need to be started before the reds which grow more quickly.
-Plant them with the depression end up – the top of the tubers in pots or flats.
+As the yellows develop more slowly, they need to be started before the reds, which grow more quickly.
+Plant them with the depression end up – the top of the tubers in pots, trays, or flats.

 I use the smaller 3-inch deep flats for the potted plants, as they are easier to handle.
 A mixture of equal parts sand and peat moss is suitable, and it is important not to plant them too deeply.